NA-Wen/NA-Wen.github.io/_pages/about.md

   <!-- Holding a strong conviction that "Exploring the essence of intelligence will broaden the boundaries of cognition and contribute to a better world" I am currently strategizing to commence **a Ph.D. journey specializing in NLP/LLM/ML/DL**.
 My goal is to advance my academic pursuits, with the anticipated initiation of this endeavor **in the fall of 2025**.\\ -->

-  I have a passion for sharing _tech blogs_ on my [blog site](https://cuddly-athlete-ff1.notion.site/NA-Wen-s-blog-6efd65e06b934c369ba0f0ad7901c4f8), where I discuss the courses I am currently enrolled in and share insights into cutting-edge papers and news.mAside from research and tons of math and physics, I love volleyball / gym workingout / tennis / hiking and I'm a violin enthusiast.
+  I have a passion for sharing _tech blogs_ on my [blog site](https://cuddly-athlete-ff1.notion.site/NA-Wen-s-blog-6efd65e06b934c369ba0f0ad7901c4f8), where I discuss the courses I am currently enrolled in and share insights into cutting-edge papers and news.
+Aside from research and tons of math and physics, I love volleyball 🏐/ gym workingout 🏋️‍♀️/ tennis 🎾/ hiking 🏞️ and I'm a violin enthusiast.

   Feel free to reach me : [dangyf2003@gmail.com](mailto:dangyf2003@gmail.com).